IgniteUI/help-topics/topics/02_Controls/igEditors/07_igDatePicker/05_Migrating_to_the_new_igDatePicker.md

 text|Used to get or set text in editor.|This is replaced by a getter method `displayValue` that takes no parameters and returns a string with all the characters shown in the input. validate|Used to trigger validation of editor and show error message.
-It had a single parameter: `noLabel`|The parameter is renamed to `skipErrorMessage`. value|Used to get or set value in editor.|The parameter is renamed to `newValue` to better communicate what it does.
+It had a single parameter: `noLabel`|The parameter is renamed to `skipErrorMessage`. value|Used to get or set value in editor.|The parameter is renamed to `newValue` to better communicate what it does. hideMaskOnFocus|Set gets ability to hide mask in focus state.|This option is removed.

 <a name='new_options'></a>
 ### New options